South African Union for Progressive Judaism: History

 The movement was inspired when ethnologist Abraham Zevi Idelsohn visited his family in Johannesburg in September 1929 for his parents’ Golden Wedding anniversary.
 At the time Idelson was a professor at Hebrew Union College-Jewish Institute of Religion where he gave talks on the nature and principles of Reform Judaism.
 He urged his brother, Jerry to establish a group for progressive Judaism in Johannesburg.
 Jerry undertook this task and then joined his brother in Europe where they met several prominent leaders of the Progressive movement such as Lily Montagu.
 Montagu later sent Liberal Sabbath prayers books to use for services in South Africa.

 Jerry then formed a committee in South Africa with Louis Caplan, Dr Louis Freed and Simund Haas.
 The earlier religious services took place in private homes in 1930.
 Jerry then popularized the movement by giving public lectures, writing about Progressive Judaism and speaking to the press.
 In June 1931 the South African Jewish Religious Union for Liberal Judaism was established with Jerry serving as honorary secretary.
 Then with the aid of Montagu and his brother, Jerry negotiated with Moses Cyrus Weiler, a student at Hebrew Union College-Jewish Institute of Religion to join the burgeoning movement in South Africa.
 Weiler arrived in Johannesburg in 1933 after being ordained as a rabbi.
 A Progressive congregation was then formed with the first service taking place at the Freemasons' Hall.
 At the end of 1933 the Progressive movement purchased a site in Hillbrow, downtown Johannesburg to build a synagogue.
 The synagogue, Temple Israel was officially opened in 1936 with Weiler serving as rabbi.Although Weiler had been tasked with establishing a national Reform movement, he resisted establishing other congregations outside Hillbrow during his first ten years.
 He felt that it was more important to build a significant membership at Temple Israel before expanding nationwide.
 In 1943, he agreed to help set up the first progressive congregation in Cape Town, where he was surprised at its success with just under 25% of Cape Town Jewry affiliating themselves with Reform Judaism.
 In comparison, the percentage of Johannesburg Jews affiliated to the Reform branch has always been under 10%.

 In the 1940s and 1950s there was a Johannesburg-Cape Town cultural split when progressive Jewish leadership in Cape Town rejected a proposal for the creation of the position of Chief Minister under which all Progressive congregations would fall.
 The appointee would have been Rabbi Weiler, who was based in Johannesburg.
-Weiler had sent Victor Brasch as his emissary to Cape Town to assure the community of the need for central control, based in Johannesburg, and enuring that each congregation follow the same formula.
+Weiler had sent Victor Brasch as his emissary to Cape Town to assure the community of the need for central control, based in Johannesburg, and ensuring that each congregation follow the same formula.
 However, Cape Town wanted a looser federation where each city made its own decision and pushed back against the notion of a Chief Minister, arguing that it was against the democratic principles of Reform Judaism.
 In 1951, Cape Town quit the South African Union for Progressive Judaism and refused to return until 1963.